reactjs/react.dev/beta/src/pages/learn/index.md

 ## Conditional rendering {/*conditional-rendering*/}

 In React, there is no special syntax for writing conditions.
 Instead, you'll use the same techniques as you use when writing regular JavaScript code.
-To render a component conditionally, you can use [`if`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement:
+For example, you can an [`if`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statement to conditionally include JSX:

 ```js
 let content;